albinoloverats/encrypt/index.markdown

 found within the [pixmaps](/src/encrypt/pixmaps/screencast_linux.mp4) directory as well as on [YouTube](https://youtu.be/4au0MWCjIzI).

-¹ At the moment, the OS X app isn't signed by Apple and as such is likely to be quarantined when first run; to overcome this (for now) you will need to open a terminal and remove any extended attributes with the
+¹ At the moment, the OS X app isn't signed by Apple and as such you will be presented with a warning about encrypt being untrusted.
+This can be overridden in the security settings.
-following: ```xattr -cr Encrypt.app```

 [GTK]: http://www.gtk.org
 [libgcrypt]: http://www.gnu.org/software/libgcrypt/